Luke 22:19 - REMEMBER ME...

 Pope St. Pius V, De Defectibus, chapter 5, Part 1: “The words of Consecration, which are the FORM of this Sacrament, are these: FOR THIS IS MY BODY.
 And: FOR THIS IS THE CHALICE OF MY BLOOD, OF THE NEW AND ETERNAL TESTAMENT: THE MYSTERY OF FAITH, WHICH SHALL BE SHED FOR YOU AND FOR MANY UNTO THE REMISSION OF SINS.
 Now if one were to remove, or change anything in the FORM of the consecration of the Body and Blood, and in that very change of words the [new] wording would fail to mean the same thing, he would not consecrate the sacrament.”

 “For this is my body.
 For this is the chalice of my blood, of the new and eternal testament.
-It shall be shed for you and FOR ALL SO THAT SINS MAY BE FORGIVEN.”
+It shall be shed for you and for ALL for the forgiveness of sin." (is what Paul wrote)

-The Catechism of the Council of Trent, On the Form of the Eucharist, p.
-227: “The additional words for you and for many, are taken, some from Matthew, some from Luke, but were joined together by the Catholic Church under the guidance of the Spirit of God.
+The Catechism of the Council of Trent, on the Form of the Eucharist, p.
+227: “The additional words for you and for many, are taken, from Matthew and from Luke, but were joined together by the Catholic Church under the guidance of the Holy Ghost.
 They serve to declare the fruit and advantage of His Passion.
 For if we look to its value, we must confess that the Redeemer shed His Blood for the salvation of all; but if we look to the fruit which mankind has received from it, we shall easily find that it pertains not unto all, but to many of the human race.
-When therefor our Lord said: "For you, He meant either those who were present, or those chosen from among the Jewish people, such as were, with the exception of Judas, the disciples with whom He was speaking.
-When He added, And for many, He wished to be understood to mean the remainder of the elect from among the Jews and Gentiles.
+When therefor our Lord said: "For you, He meant either those who were present, or those chosen from among the Jewish people, such as were, with the exception of Judas, his disciples with whom He was speaking.
+When He added, and for many, He was talking to the elect from among the Jews and Gentiles.
 WITH REASON, THEREFORE, WERE THE WORDS FOR ALL NOT USED, as in this place the fruits of the Passion are alone spoken of, and to the elect only did His Passion bring the fruit of salvation.”

-St. Alphonsus De Liguori, Treatise on the Holy Eucharist: “The words for you and for many are used to distinguish the virtue of the Blood of Christ from its fruits: for the Blood of Our Savior is of sufficient value to save all men but its fruits are applied only to a certain number and not to all, and this is their own fault…”
+St. Alphonsus De Liguori, Treatise on the Holy Eucharist: “The words for you and for many are used to distinguish the virtue of the Blood of Christ from its fruits: for the Blood of Our Savior is of sufficient value to save all men (of good will) but its fruits are applied only to many, not to all, and this is their own fault…”

 When and who instituted the Tridentine Latin Mass?
 (Click on Pope St Pius V)